Aikerode History, Family Crest & Coats of Arms

 The surname Aikerode was first found in the West, East and North Ridings of the county of Yorkshire.
 The Eskrigge and Eskridge variants were found in the parish of Eskrigg in Lancashire.

 One of the first records of the family was Richard de Akerode who was listed in the Yorkshire Testamenta Eboracensia (Surtees Society.)

-Important Dates for the Aikerode family
+Early History of the Aikerode family

 This web page shows only a small excerpt of our Aikerode research.
 Another 133 words (10 lines of text) covering the years 1569, 1624 and 1934 are included under the topic Early Aikerode History in all our PDF Extended History products and printed products wherever possible.

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Aikerode has undergone many spelling variations, including Ackroyd, Akroyd, Ackeroyd, Achroyd, Aykroyd, Akrood, Eckroyd, Ecroyd, Akrode, Eckridge and many more.